-by

-Eliot Porter
+by Eliot Porter

 In an unguarded moment, when I was asked to write an article for the Alumni Bulletin on why I gave up medicine for photography I agreed.
-Later I realized that the article would necessarily in part be a personal confession, the validity for which would rest on a presumption of its importance to others.
+Later F realized that the article would necessarily in part be a personal confession, the validity for which would rest on a presumption of its importance to others.
 Furthermore, it would include a consideration of the life of one who had influenced me profoundly, which might also be regarded as presumptuous.
-I have tried to avoid this criticism by making the account uncomplicated, yet to include, to make it meaningful, some discussion of the human relationship involved.
+I have tried to avoid this criticism by making the account uncomplicated, yet to include some discussion of the human relationship involved, to make it meaningful.

 Medicine was a science that I came into indirectly from a primary interest in another field.
-I did not choose to study medicine, as many students did, - but not all - $\frac{O{c}T}{Decause}$ of a professed dedication to humanitarian ideals.
-I took it up

-- an interest as a logical sequence of interest in chemistry, which had its inception in high school under the inspiration of a teacher highschool who introduced me to Slossen's Creative Chemistry, at a time when the boundaries between the sciences were beginning to be blurred by ove over-lapping areas of activity.
-The most exciting advances in chemistry during my undergraduate years were, ee it seemed, being made, not in pure organic chemistry as suggested by Slossen, but in the chemistry of biological functions.
-To enter this burgeoning field, a knowledge of biology and physiology was essential, and so I decided that I must go to medical school, not to alleviate human suffering, but the better to pursue truth through science.
-None the less I was conditioned enough by idealism to be shocked during my first year by some of my classmates' frankly admitting that reasons for choosing medicine was to make money.
-It was, of course, consistent with the temper of the time of those post-First World War boom days that medical students, along with almost every one else, should be preoccupied with guick wesith. money making,
+I did not choose to study medicine, as many students did - but not all because of a professed dedication to humanitarian ideals.
+I took it up as a logical sequal to an interest in chemistry, which had its inception in high school under the inspiration of a teacher who introduced me to Slossen's (sp.)
+Creative Chemistry, at a time when the boundaries between the sciences were beginning to be blurred by over-lapping areas of activity.
+The most exciting advances in chemistry during my undergraduate years were, so it seemed, being made, not in pure organic chemistry as suggested by Slossen, but in the chemistry of biological functions.
+To enter this burgeoning field, a knowledge of biology and physiology was essential and so I decided that I must go to medical school, not to alleviate human suffering, but the better to pursue truth through science.
+None the less I was conditioned enough by idealism to be shocked during my first year ##### by some of my classmates frankly admitting their reasons for choosing medicine were to make money.
+It was of course consistent with the temper of the time of those post-World War X boom days that medical students, along with almost every one else, should be preoccupied with quick wealth.

-From as far back as I can remember another influence has paralleled the birth and development of my fascination with science.
+From as far back as I can remember another influence has parelleled the birth and development of my fascination with science.
 Having a content of science also, this precedent absorption was, however, heavily weighted on the emotional and artistic side, the latter bearing fruit only years later, whereas the former was manifest early by an attraction to nature.
-As a child all living things were a source of delight to me, not net expressible or even understood in this term, but were tremendously attractive.
+As a child all living things were a source of delight to me, not expressible or even understood in this term, but were tremendously attractive.
 I still remember clearly some of the small things - objects of nature - I found out doors.
-Tiny potato-like tubers that I dug out of the ground in the woods behind the house where I lived, orange and black spiders sitting on silken ladders in their webs, sticky hickory buds in the apring, and yellow filamentous witch hazel flowers blooming improbably in November are a few that I recall.
+Tiny potato-like tubers that I dug out of the ground in the woods behind the house where I lived, orange and black spiders sitting on silken ladders in their webs, sticky hickory buds in the spring, and yellow filamentous witchhazel flowers blooming improbably in November are a few that I recall.
 I did not think of them as beautiful, I am sure, or as wondrous phenomena of nature, although this second reaction would come closest to the effect they produced on me.
-As children do, I took it all for granted, but I believe it is not an exaggeration to say, judging from the feeling of satisfaction they gave me when I rediscovered them each year, that (I loved them) they were essentiated to me
+As children de, I took it all for granted, but I believe it is not an exaggeration to say, judging from the feeling of satisfaction they gave me when I rediscovered them each year, that I loved them.